 Frequently Asked Questions (FAQ)

-We are a youth organization associated with Boy Scouts of America (BSA) on their vocational side called Learning for Life in their Exploring program.
+We are a youth organization associated with Scouting America on their vocational side called Learning for Life in their Exploring program.
 We strive to expose Explorers to all things Aviation; not just piloting, engineering, or maintenance of aircraft.
-We are sponsored by Heinen Aviation Services at Billard Airport and are supported by two other associated organizations.
+We are sponsored by TAC at Philip Billard Airport and are supported by two other associated organizations.
 This model allows our Explorers to meet in a fantastic facility and exclusive access to two planes.

 We meet on Saturdays year-round at 9:30 AM, except for holiday weekends and a few other select days.
-See the Events calendar on our website to see if we are meeting.
+See the Events calendar on our website to see if we are meeting or contact us ahead of your planned visit with your future scout.
+During the school year, many scouts choose to attend Ground School at 8:30 AM.

 The current first year fee is $200, which pays for your BSA Registration, a Post Polo shirt, a textbook used in Ground School, some basic pilot tools, backpack, and some other bits and pieces.
 Sign-up costs can change without prior notice.